seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ```

 It works!
 Setting different `alias`es allows you to save time if there are long
-commands that use often.
+commands that you use often.
 In the example `~/.bash_profile` above, the second
 line, `alias edbp='nano ~/.bash_profile'` creates the command `edbp` (**ed**it
 **b**ash **p**rofile) so that you can quickly add `alias`es.
 Try adding it to
 your `~/.bash_profile` and take your new command for a spin!